Nynuphar/IDEAL-doc/docs/source/calendar.rst

 .. image:: ColAppChange.png

-.. tip:: In case the definitive date for an appointment is cancelled, the colour will rever to a bold shade.
-The (subtle) colour change provides an easy way to distinguish between appointments with and without a definitive date.
+.. tip:: The colour change provides an easy way to distinguish between appointments with and without a definitive date.

+.. tip:: When a definitive date for an appointment is cancelled, the colour will revert from a transpartent to a bold shade.

 Calendar export and import to another software
 *************************************************